samderlust/bdd_flutter/README.md

           enable_reporter: true
 ```

-by default, the builder will generate widget tests.
-By setting `generate_widget_tests` to `false`, the builder will generate unit tests instead.
+- `generate_widget_tests`: default is true

+  - if true, generate widget tests
+  - if false, generate unit tests

+- `enable_reporter`: default is false

+  - if true, enable the reporter for the tests in test file
+  - if false, disable the reporter for the tests in test file

 ## Decorators